boxcar/boxcar-cordova-plugin/README.md

 After that application can register retrieve list of tags by using `Boxcar.getTags()` or skip that step if interesting tags are already known.

-To make device receive push notificaitons `Boxcar.registerDevice()` must be called, after that all new notificaitons are delivered to applications by executing `onalert` callback provided in that API call
+To make device receive push notifications `Boxcar.registerDevice()` must be called, after that all new notifications are delivered to applications by executing `onalert` callback provided in that API call.

 # Starting new project using API